xwipeoutx/undirect/README.md

 undirect
 ========

+**UPDATE**: Google support has been removed, as their tracking no longer occurs via a redirection.
+See [this issue](https://github.com/xwipeoutx/undirect/issues/13) for more information.

 When searching using google, the result links don't go directly to the site - they first send the user to an interim "redirecting" page, which they use to keep track of user's search results

 Usually, this isn't a problem, but sometimes when you're on a slow connection, or want to send friends a link straight from the search results, this just gets in the way.